Dynopllot/Secure-login-system/README.md

    - Failed logins trigger email alerts to the admin/user.
    - All events are logged for audit and monitoring.
 4. **User Experience:**
-   - All error and block messages are shown in a cyber-themed, styled login box.
+   - All error and block messages are shown in a login box.
    - Dashboard displays security features and tips after login.

 ## Screenshots